xiaohk/notes/content/note/acl-template-teaser.md

 ---
 title: How to add a teaser figure using ACL templates?
-description: Hacks to add a teaser figure on the first page using ACL's LaTeX template
+description: Hacks to add a teaser figure on the first page using ACL LaTeX template
 date: 2024-03-14
 tags:
   - latex